bahrus/fetch-for/README.md

 Be default, event "input" is used, and the value of the element is obtained by using "value" if value is in the element definition.
 Only one other event is supported:  "change" - to specify that, add an exclamation at the end, as is done for @greeting.

 Be default, @ is used within the closest "form" element, | within the closest itemscope.
 All the others are searched within the root node by default.
-This is problematic for surname, my-part, my-form-associated-custom-element due to the presence of elements with the same attribute values / names.
+This is problematic for surname, myPart, myFormAssociatedCustomElement due to the presence of elements with the same attribute values / names.

 To specify the closest element to search within, use the ^ character: